josefpihrt/orang/README.md

 ### Match and Replacement Side-by-Side

-The option `-h, --highlight` with values `[m]atch [r]eplacement` gives you opportunity to see the match and the replacement side-by-side in the output.
+The option `-t, --highlight` with values `[m]atch [r]eplacement` gives you opportunity to see the match and the replacement side-by-side in the output.

 ### Evaluator